jaimetur/PhotoMigrator/README.md

 It was very useful for me when I run it to process more than **300 GB** of Photos and Albums from Google Photos (408559 files zipped, 168168 photos/video files, 740 albums) and moved it into Synology Photos.

 The whole process took around **~8.5 hours** (or **~3 hours without last two optional steps) and this is the time split per steps**):
-1. Extraction process --> 25m
+0. Extraction process --> 25m
-2. Pre-processing Takeout_folder --> 3m 50s
+1. Pre-processing Takeout_folder --> 3m 50s
-3. GPTH Tool fixing --> 2h 12m
+2. GPTH Tool fixing --> 2h 12m
+3. <span style="color:grey">(Optional) Copy/Move files to output folder manually if GPTH processing was skipped --> 0h</span>
 4. Sync .MP$ timestamps --> 10s
 5. Create Date Folder Structure --> 50s
 6. Moving Album Folder --> 1s